Haoran “Chris” Chu, Ph.D.

 His work has shed light on how individuals perceive, internalize and act upon health advisories, environmental warnings and science-driven narratives.
 More recently, his research explores artificial intelligence and its potential to influence public health interventions and communication strategies.

-Chu has authored over 30 peer-reviewed publications, with many finding their place in prestigious journals such as Social Science & Medicine, Global Environmental Change, and Science Communication.
+Chu has authored over 30 peer-reviewed publications, with many finding their place in prestigious journals such as Journal of Communication, Social Science & Medicine, Global Environmental Change, and Science Communication.
 His research endeavors have been backed by substantial grant funding.
 Specifically, he has served as PI and co-PI in grants amounting to more than $400,000.
 These grants are sourced from a diverse array of both internal and external funding bodies, including the National Science Foundation, U.S. Department of Energy, and the Arthur W. Page Center.

 Chu serves on the editorial boards of prestigious journals such as Science Communication and Environmental Communication and is affiliated with the College’s Internal Communication Research Hub and the UF Cancer Center.